-Third graders at Shinryu Elementary School learn about growing cherry blossoms in 2025 through hands-on experience.
-We are grateful for the great cherry blossom trees of Hokuryu Town that grow healthy together!
+Third graders at Shinryu Elementary School learn about growing cherry blossoms in 2025 - expressing gratitude to the great cherry blossom trees of Hokuryu Town that grow healthy together!

 Monday, June 30, 2025

-Third graders from Shinryu Elementary School participated in the "Cherry Blossom Cultivation Experience Learning" which is now in its 10th year.
+Third graders from Shinryu Elementary School participated in the "Cherry Blossom Cultivation Hands-on Learning" program, now in its 10th year.
 Under the guidance of members of the Kita Sorachi Forestry Association, the students experienced the work of collecting seeds from cherry blossoms and sowing them in the fields.
-The cherry trees will be planted in three years as a graduation commemoration, and are scheduled to bloom when the students turn 20 years old.
-It is a wonderful, dreamy initiative that fosters feelings for their hometown.
+The cherry trees will be planted in three years as a graduation commemoration, and are scheduled to bloom when the students turn 20.
+This is a wonderful, dreamlike initiative that fosters feelings for their hometown.

 Thirteen third graders from Shinryu Elementary School sowed cherry blossom seeds as part of the "2025 Cherry Blossom Growing Experiential Learning" program.